Monitoring Noise by Remote Sensing

 Data collected by the monitoring system are fed into a classification model to determine whether or not the passing vehicle is a “high emitter”

-This project will bring the noise monitoring system from experimental laboratory tests through a validation process at the test site of the Joint Research Center in Austria, onto real-life demonstration in an urban environment in Florence and Madrid and along a major railway freight line in Susteren, in the Netherlands.
+This project will bring the noise monitoring system from experimental laboratory tests through a validation process at the test site of the Joint Research Center in Austria, onto real-life demonstration in an urban environment in Florence and Madrid and along a major railway freight line in the Netherlands.
 Here, operability and infrastructural integration is demonstrated.

 The noise monitoring system will be mainly developed in Munich, Germany in the premises of Müller-BBM, presently one of the leading German consulting engineering companies in the areas of noise control, Müller-BBM Rail Technologies who specializes in measuring and monitoring systems and software tools specifically tailored for the needs of railway operators, manufacturers and authorities.